mit-pdos/perennial/etc/popl21-supplement/README.md

 ## Compiling

-To compile, just run `make -j4` with `coqc` on your $PATH.
+To compile the Coq development, **in the `peony/` directory** run `make -j4` with `coqc` on your $PATH.
 You'll need Coq v8.11, v8.12 beta, or a recent Coq master.
 Compiling takes about 25 CPU-minutes, or 10 minutes with a parallel build.

+You can run `make check-assumptions` to compile `src/program_proof/examples/print_assumptions.vo`, which will print `Closed under the global context` indicating that the top-level theorems for the examples are fully proven.
+Note this is extremely slow and will take a minute or two.

 ## Code organization